-Contributions provisions as of JUNE 30, 2022.
-Eligible employees of the District are required to contribute to the SCHDTF at a rate set by Colorado statute.
+Contributions provisions as of JUNE 30, 2023.
+Eligible employees of the School and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
 The contribution requirements for the SCHDTF are established under C.R.S. § 24-51-401, et seq. and § 24-51-413.
-Eligible employees are required to contribute 10.50% of their PERA-includable salary during the period of July 1, 2021 through June 30, 2022.
+Eligible employees are required to contribute 11.00% of their PERA-includable salary during the period of July 1, 2022 through June 30, 2023.
 Employer contribution requirements are summarized in the table below:

-July 1, 2021
+July 1, 2022

-Through June 30,
+Through June

-2022
+30, 2023

-Employer Contribution Rate 10.90%
+Employer Contribution Rate 11.40%

 Amount of Employer Contribution apportioned to the Health Care

 Trust Fund as specified in C.R.S. § 24-51-208(1)(f) -1.02%

-Amount Apportioned to the SCHDTF 9.88%
+Amount Apportioned to the SCHDTF 10.38%

 Amortization Equalization Disbursement (AED) as specified

 in C.R.S. § 24-51-411 4.50%

 Supplemental Amortization Equalization Disbursement (SAED) as

 specified in C.R.S. § 24-51-411 5.50%

-Total Employer Contribution Rate to the SCHDTF 19.88%
+Total Employer Contribution Rate to the SCHDTF 20.38%

-Contribution rates for the SCHDTF are expressed as a percentage of salary as defined in C.R.S. § 24-51-101(42).
+^{}Contribution rates for the SCHDTF are expressed as a percentage of salary as defined in C.R.S. § 24-51-101(42).

-Employer contributions are recognized by the SCHDTF in the period in which the compensation becomes payable to the member and the District is statutorily committed to pay the contributions to the SCHDTF.
-Employer contributions recognized by the SCHDTF from the District were \$149,947, for the year ended June 30, 2022.
+Employer contributions are recognized by the SCHDTF in the period in which the compensation becomes payable to the member and the School is statutorily committed to pay the contributions to the SCHDTF.
+Employer contributions recognized by the SCHDTF from the School were \$191,089, for the year ended June 30, 2023.

 For purposes of GASB 68 paragraph 15, a circumstance exists in which a nonemployer contributing entity is legally responsible for making contributions to the SCHDTF and is considered to meet the definition of a special funding situation.
-As specified in C.R.S. §24-51-414, the State is required to contribute \$225 million (actual dollars) direct distribution each year to PERA starting on July 1, 2018.
-A portion of the direct distribution payment is allocated to the SCHDTF based on the proportionate amount of annual payroll of the SCHDTF to the total annual payroll of the SCHDTF, State Division Trust Fund, Judicial Division Trust Fund, and Denver Public School Division Trust Fund.
-In addition to the \$225 million (actual dollars) direct distribution due July 1, 2022, House Bill (HB) 22-1029, instructs the State treasurer to issue a warrant to PERA in the amount of \$380 million (actual dollars), upon enactment, with reductions to future direct distributions scheduled to occur July 1, 2023, and July 1, 2024.
+As specified in C.R.S. § 24-51-414, the State is required to contribute \$225 million (actual dollars) direct distribution each year to PERA starting on July 1, 2018.
+A portion of the direct distribution payment is allocated to the SCHDTF based on the proportionate amount of annual payroll of the SCHDTF to the total annual payroll of the SCHDTF, State Division Trust Fund, Judicial Division Trust Fund, and Denver Public Schools Division Trust Fund.
+House Bill (HB) 22-1029, instructed the State treasurer to issue an additional direct distribution to PERA in the amount of \$380 million (actual dollars), upon enactment.
+The July 1, 2023, payment is reduced by \$190 million (actual dollars) to \$35 million (actual dollars).
+The July 1, 2024, payment will not be reduced due to PERA's negative investment return in 2022.
+Senate Bill (SB) 23-056, enacted June 2, 2023, requires an additional direct distribution of approximately \$14.5 million (actual dollars), for a total of approximately \$49.5 million (actual dollars) to be contributed July 1, 2023.